-- 6. I have prepared this report in response to an expert brief provided to me by EDO NSW acting on behalf of Hunter Environment Lobby Inc, dated 3 December 2018. - 7.
-I have reviewed Division 2 of Part 31 and the Expert Witness Code of Conduct under the Uniform Civil Procedure Rules 2005 and in providing this report.
-I agree to be bound by their terms. - 8.
-I declare that I have made all inquiries which I believe are desirable and appropriate (save for any matters identified explicitly in the report), and that no matters of significance which I regard as relevant have, to my knowledge, been withheld. - A copy of my curriculum vitae, including my relevant qualifications, is attached (Appendix A).
+6. I have prepared this report in response to an expert brief provided to me by EDO NSW acting on behalf of Lock the Gate, dated 8 February 2019.
+I have reviewed Division 2 of Part 31 and the Expert Witness Code of Conduct under the Uniform Civil Procedure Rules 2005 and I agree to be bound by their terms.